microsoft-partner-solutions-ai/best-practices/hyper-personalization.md

 ## 7. Conclusion

-GenAI has the potential to **redefine hyper-personalization**, enabling businesses to deliver **scalable, high-impact user experiences**.

-By starting small, iterating continuously, and scaling strategically, organizations can harness AI-driven personalization to drive engagement, build customer loyalty, and achieve measurable outcomes.
+GenAI is redefining how we approach hyper-personalization and enables businesses to deliver engaging user experiences and build customer loyalty.
+Time-consuming traditional ML-models that require extensive ground truth datasets can be effectively replaced or augmented by GenAI solutions that enable faster development in this domain.